ITstreet1/WHITEBoard-Saola/README.md

 ## LiPo charging

-For Li-Po charging tehere is the MCP73831 IC.
+For Li-Po charging there is the MCP73831 IC.
 With a resistor R16 of 2K, charging is set to 500mA charging current.
 By replacing this resistor you can change the charging current.
 Here is the table:
 * 10K - 100mA
 * 5K  - 200mA
 * 2K  - 500mA